|

 Photograph Collection, 1915-1920 and undated

-35 b & w photo prints
+35 B/W photo prints

-SWCPC 543 E1-2
+SWCPC 543 E1-E2

-with wooden benches and podium, unidentified man in office setting, and a First Methodist
+benches and podium, unidentified man in office setting, and a First Methodist

+Church.
 Carl Gelin was a pioneer aviator and World War I veteran.
-In later years he was an
+In later

-architect and early contractor in Lubbock, Texas.
+years he was an architect and early contractor in Lubbock, Texas.

 Gelin, Carl.
 H.